SystemFw/blog/content/staging/programs-as-values-draft.md

 ```

 and we need to fill the `...` with something that can encode the
-concept of transforming one thing into another, which we already have
+idea of transforming one thing into another, which we already have
 a well known concept for: functions.
 So, `transformOutput` needs to take
 a function, but we have a problem: what type should this function be,
 in order to fit the possible transformations we want to encode such as